41 Cute Valentine’s Day Gifts for Kids

 A colorful game that’s easy to stow away when not in use will make parents and kids happy this February 14.
 Playing couldn’t be any simpler: First, create a tower with the stackable bright, colorful rectangular blocks, then roll the dice to see which color block you must remove.
-If a player knocks down the tower when removing a block, they lose the game.
+If a player knocks down the tower when removing a block, that person loses the game.
 (Parents need not worry: The blocks are lightweight and won’t injure small hands when they tumble.)
 When solo, kids can use the blocks to create other designs and towers, too.

-To Buy: $13 for 48 pieces; amazon.com.
+To buy: $12 for 48 pieces; amazon.com.

 When an Elephant Falls in Love